gopikasatheendran/MiniProject/README.md

 1. Automated Feeding: Schedule and automate fish feeding through a user-friendly web interface.
 2. Real-time Monitoring: Monitor aquarium conditions such as water temperature and humidity.
 3. User-Configurable Settings: Customize feeding schedules, view logs, and manually trigger feeding events.
-4. Compatibility: Designed for use with Raspberry Pi, stepper motors, and other standard IoT components.
+4. Compatibility: Designed for use with Arduino, stepper motors, and other standard IoT components.

 Contributors: